Skip to content

 • Pro: $27.19 per user per month for call recording, call analytics, and voicemail transcriptions

-5. RingCentral: The best provider with desk phone rental options
+5. RingCentral: Best provider with desk phone rental options

 toll-free number service provider: RingCentral

-However, RingCentral’s Essentials plan is relatively limited.
-The tools that businesses need — including integrations and call recording — are locked behind more expensive tiers.
+However, RingCentral’s Core plan is relatively limited.
+The tools businesses need — including CRM integrations and auto call recording — are locked behind more expensive tiers.
 And if you do go over your bundled minute limit, you’ll be paying up to $0.04 extra per minute (a serious budget buster).

 Key features of RingCentral